vivekmitra98/shareplaces-backend/README.md

-# shareplaces-backend
+# SharePlacesApp (Backend)

-Backend repository for the SharePlaces app.
+The backend source code for the SharePlacesApp created using Node.Js and Express.